BlueJayXRStudio/InfiniteTree/README.md

 <img src="docs/TaskStackMachinePseudoCode.png" alt="Task Stack Machine Algorithm" width="600"/>

-Since we are working with unbounded memory in the forms of task stack and blackboard, our Task Stack Machine is a Turing complete machine.
+Since we are working with unbounded memory in the forms of task stack and blackboard, our Task Stack Machine is a Turing complete machine [8].
 However, the usefulness of this framework does not come from Turing completeness, but rather from the structural differences between Task Stack Machine and other conventional AI backends such as FSM and Behavior Trees.

+## Comparisons

 ### Behavior Tree (BT)